hgrf/qtxrpi/README.md

-## Setting up QEMU for Raspberry Pi 4 target
+## Cross-compilation with Qt5 for Raspberry Pi

 ### Download and setup